yuvalmGS/gigaspaces-wiki-jekyll/sbp/finding-partition-load.markdown

 {gcard}
 {gdeck}

+{% anchor serviceexecutor %}

-# {anchor:serviceexecutor}Using an Executor Service
+# Using an Executor Service

 Another [example|^GetMinLoadPartition-ExecutorService.zip] shows an implementation using Executor Service.
 This approach should be used when this functionality is intrinsic part of the system and not needed on ad-hoc basis.
 Usage instructions are similar to the [Executor Service Example|Map-Reduce Pattern - Executors Example#ExecutorsExample-ServiceExecutorsExample].